inagler/recipe/README.md

 # Guacamole recipe

-This is an exercise repository
+This is an exercise repository.

+I will now be testing the fast-forward merge.
+Very excited about it.